 Museum of Louvre is near the Jardin des Tuileries.
 I recommend to visit the Louvre early morning or late in the evening to avoid, when it is possible, endless lines.
+If you want to play it safe, book the Louvre Museum timed entrance ticket and you will skip the line!
 The Museum of Louvre is free on the first Sunday of each month, from October to March and July 14.
 So if your itinerary includes the first Sunday of the month take advantage of this opportunity!
 The museum is open every day (except Tuesday) from 9am to 6pm.
 It is open until 9.45pm on Wednesdays and Fridays.
 Closed on January 1, May 1, December 25.
 The ticket price is €12 and you can buy it online.
 If you decide to buy Paris Museum Pass the entrance is free and you don’t have to wait in line (a 2-day Paris Museum Pass is €42, 4-day pass is €56, 6-day pass is €69).

 TIP: Do you know that Ming Pei’s pyramid is not the only entrance to the Louvre?
 There are other two entrances and the best of them is Porte des Lions, in the south-western wing of the Louvre, before the Jardin des Tuileries (not all people know about it, now it is no longer a secret).
 From here you can easily get to the Italian Renaissance paintings area, where there is the Gioconda.
 Sometimes, this entrance is closed for technical problems.